 The two sets of jumpers are used to configure whether the central 3.5mm socket is connected to the pot giving CV control of the pot function, or if it goes to a separate CV or gate/trigger input.
 Both sets of jumpers should be in the same position: either joining the top two pins (labelled “SEP.
 POT” on the PCB), or joining the bottom two pins.
 The Clock Multiplier uses no jumpers, and has the top two pins hard-wired.
 More on this later…

-There is the choice of a power regulator in TO92 or SOT23-3 packages.
-Pick only one!
-Be sure to get the MCP1702 and not the MCP1700 — the 1700 can only handle up to 6V input.
+Be sure to get the MCP1702 and not the MCP1700 power regulator — the 1700 can only handle up to 6V input.

 Now is also a good time to file away the “mouse bites” that separate the PCB and Panel.

 Solder the surface mount devices.
 Each of the three modules uses different configurations of input and output pull-up and pulld-own resistors.
 Leave the unused spots empty.